Discipline is the distance between goals and accomplishment. – Jim Rohn

 In the lives of teens, discipline offers something special.
 Teenagers stand at the precipice of their future lives, charged with making decisions and following paths that will affect them for decades to come.
 What does life look like after high school?
 What kind of career do you want to have?
 Where should you live?

 Martial arts gives teens the chance to find clarity.
 The discipline that study and practice in martial arts provides helps teenagers to lay a foundation for a successful and happy life beyond the teen years.
-These aren’t just skills for today – they’re skills for the world of tomorrow too.
+Or, in other words, Taekwondo training for teenagers is also for tomorrow’s adults.